 Although the statutory section creating the Commission is in the Florida Insurance Code, the Commission is an independent body and is administratively housed in the State Board of Administration of Florida (SBA).
 The role of the Commission is limited to adopting findings relating to the accuracy or reliability of particular methods, principles, standards, models, or output ranges used to project hurricane losses, flood losses, and probable maximum loss calculations.

 Section 627.0628(3)(c), F.S., states that “to the extent feasible,” the SBA must “employ actuarial methods, principles, standards, models, or output ranges found by the Commission to be accurate or reliable” in formulating reimbursement premiums for the Florida Hurricane Catastrophe Fund (FHCF).
 Under s.
-627.0628(3)(d), F.S., individual insurers are required to use the Commission’s findings in order to support or justify a rate filing as follows, “an insurer shall employ and may not modify or adjust actuarial methods, principles, standards, models, or output ranges found by the commission to be accurate or reliable in determining hurricane loss factors for use in a rate filing” with the Office of Insurance Regulation (OIR), and “an insurer shall employ and may not modify or adjust models found by the commission to be accurate or reliable in determining hurricane loss factors and probable maximum loss levels…with respect to a rate filing…until 120 days after the expiration of the commission’s acceptance of that model.”
+627.0628(3)(d), F.S., individual insurers are required to use the Commission’s findings in order to support or justify a rate filing with the Office of Insurance Regulation (OIR) as follows, “an insurer shall employ and may not modify or adjust actuarial methods, principles, standards, models, or output ranges found by the commission to be accurate or reliable in determining hurricane loss factors and probable maximum loss levels for use in a rate filing under s.
+627.026.
+An insurer may employ a model in a rate filing until 120 days after the expiration of the commission’s acceptance of that model and may not modify or adjust models found by the commission to be accurate or reliable in determining probable maximum loss levels.
+This paragraph does not prohibit an insurer from using a straight average of model results or output ranges for the purposes of a rate filing for personal lines residential flood insurance coverage under s.
+627.062.”

-The Legislature addressed the definition of and the protection of trade secrets used in designing and constructing a hurricane loss model in 2005 and again in 2010.
+The Legislature addressed the definition of and the protection of trade secrets used in designing and constructing a hurricane model in 2005 and 2010, and for a flood model in 2014.
 In s.
-627.0628(3)(f), F.S., the Legislature found that it is a public necessity to protect trade secrets used in designing and constructing hurricane loss models, and therefore, allowed an exemption from the public records law requirements and the public meetings law requirements.
-The goal of this legislation was to enable the Commission to have access to all aspects of hurricane loss models and to encourage private companies to submit such models for review without concern that trade secrets will be disclosed.
-The exemption applies to trade secrets, as defined in s.
-812.081, F.S., used in the design and construction of a hurricane loss model being exempt pursuant to s.
-627.0628(3)(f), F.S., from the requirements of the public records law s.
+627.0628(3)(g), F.S., the Legislature found that it is a public necessity to protect trade secrets “used in designing and constructing a hurricane or flood loss model,” and therefore, allowed an exemption from the public records law requirements and the public meetings law requirements.
+The goal of this legislation was to enable the Commission to have access to all aspects of hurricane and flood models and to encourage private companies to submit such models for review without concern that trade secrets will be disclosed.
+The exemption applies to “a trade secret, as defined in s.
+812.081, F.S., which is used in designing and constructing a hurricane loss model” being exempt pursuant to s.
+627.0628(3)(g), F.S., from the requirements of the public records law s.
 119.07(1), F.S., including s.
 24(a), Article I of the State Constitution and the public meetings law s.
 286.011, F.S., including s.
 24(b), Article I of the State Constitution.

 In 2010 the Legislature revised the scope of the public records exemption by providing that the definition of “trade secret” in the Uniform Trade Secrets Act would apply in place of the definition in s.
 812.081, F.S.
 The effect of this change was to make the public records exemption for trade secrets consistent with other similar exemptions.